 Cost leader brand purpose - value

-That may not sound clever or inspiring, but in many categories, it’s a very effective brand purpose.
+That may not sound clever or inspiring.
+But in many categories, it works very well.
 It gives the brand focus.
-It delivers a benefit that many customers like, and it drives scale and efficiency.
+It delivers a benefit customers like.
+And it drives scale and efficiency.

 But while that approach can work for many businesses, it can’t work for every business.